-A major problem in the East Berlin forest is the wide dissemination of chee-reed grass (Calamagrostis epigeios), which complicates natural regeneration.
+A major problem in the East Berlin forest is the wide dissemination of chee-reed grass (Calamagrostis epigeios), which complicates natural rejuvenation.
 Its center of dissemination is found particularly in the relatively clear, single-layer pine stands which are devoid of a shrub layer and are of medium age.
 The spread was encouraged by the former practice the clear-cutting and complete re-plowing, and the fertilization of the forests.

 In the northeast of the city, large former sewage-farm areas were transferred to the Berlin Forestry Operation in 1985 and afforested in connection with the 750-year anniversary festival of the founding of Berlin (1987).
 This was carried out under heavy deadline pressure and without sufficient preliminary examinations, with the goal of the creation a recreational forest.
 After grading, the sewage farms were planted predominantly mechanically with over 50 different tree and shrub species, such as poplar, mountain ash, birch, alder, European beech, pine and spruce.
-The site problems, including heavy-metal pollution, the disturbed soil surface and ground-water conditions, and a mistaken selection of tree species (including decorative trees and shrubs) resulted in unsatisfactory growth results and poor stock vitality (cf. SenStadtUm 1995a).
+The site problems, including heavy-metal pollution, the disturbed soil surface and ground-water conditions, and difficulty in the selection and procurement of suitable seed stock (including decorative trees and shrubs) resulted in unsatisfactory growth results and poor stock vitality (cf. SenStadtUm 1995a).